Celia Rachel Stancil Renfrow

 Rachel is remembered as the one who raced ahead, ate Delanie's strawberry, taunting her when asked, "Where is the strawberry?"
 Responding, "It's in my belly right now, too!"

 Looking after sister Vazelle was Rachel's primary job.
 Rachel was five years older.
-Vazelle was put in the little red wagon pulling her out into the fields so she could see her ma and maybe stop crying.
+Vazelle was put in the little red wagon, pulling her out into the fields so she could see her ma and maybe stop crying.

-By the time Rachel was 6 it was time to start working in the fields and turn the childcare duties over to Mamie.
+By the time Rachel was 6, it was time to start working in the fields and turn the childcare duties over to Mamie.

 Rachel recalled traveling to Mizpah Church for a Christmas Party in Newsom Narron's truck.
-She saw her first large candle lit Christmas tree and Santa Claus.
+She saw her first large candle-lit Christmas tree and Santa Claus.
 Cousins Leafy and Mozelle spoiled it for Rachel by telling her the Santa was Uncle Harvey.
 Rachel didn't believe it until she heard Santa's voice directed toward Leafy, "Spenie, I'm going to crack you on the head with my stick if you don't behave."

-Hilda was born in 1919 and Rachel had another baby to look after.
+Hilda was born in 1919, and Rachel had another baby to look after.
 Hilda cried most of the time and was the only baby ever to be put on a bottle.
 Myrtle often stole Hilda's bottle for a drink.

-One hot Sunday afternoon Rachel carrying Hilda, Mamie, Vazelle and Myrtle walked down to Uncle Harvey's to play with Vessie and Mavis.
-Mavis had a girlfriend over, It was Ila, Uncle Henry's daughter and Beulah, Uncle Alvin's daughter were also there.
+One hot Sunday afternoon, Rachel carrying Hilda, Mamie, Vazelle, and Myrtle walked down to Uncle Harvey's to play with Vessie and Mavis.
+Mavis had a girlfriend over, It was Ila, Uncle Henry's daughter, and Beulah, Uncle Alvin's daughter were also there.
 Hilda cried and cried, finally Mavis' girlfriend couldn't take it anymore.
 She screamed, "Rachel, why don't you kill that youn'un.
 I'd throw her in a ditch and stomp her to death.
 Let's do it right now.
 I'll help you!"

-In 1922 Rachel went with the family for her Grandma Jane's Birthday celebration in Duplin County.
+In 1922, Rachel went with the family for her Grandma Jane's Birthday celebration in Duplin County.
 All the kids were getting on Grandpa Kennedy's cotton scale to weigh.
 Rachel got on and topped the scale at 155 pounds.
 Some of her siblings began calling her "Fat Sheep" because of her weight.
 Those were fighting words to Rachel.

 When she married Graydon Renfrow, at 16, she weighed 135 pounds.

 Rachel joined Holly Springs Freewill Baptist Church about 1923.
 She was baptized down at Old Beulah Bridge.
 A bus took Rachel to Kenly High School for seventh grade.
 Thurman Boyette drove the bus.
 The old Glendale School had been condemned.
-She passed her County Test and entered eighth grade the Fall of 1924 at the new Glendale High School.
+She passed her County Test and entered eighth grade in the Fall of 1924 at the new Glendale High School.

-In 1925 there were many church revivals and social activities in the neighborhood, moonlight picnics, ice cream suppers, lemonade drinkings.
+In 1925, there were many church revivals and social activities in the neighborhood, moonlight picnics, ice cream suppers, lemonade drinkings.
 Pa let Ralph drive his car to these, he often took his sisters and cousins.

 Rachel and Graydon dated on weekends.
 Rachel returned to school the first week in October.
 She was in the ninth grade at Glendale High School.
 Graydon attended Buckhorn High School.
 Ralph and Rachel visited Robert and Effie in Buckhorn.
 They also went to see a school play at Buckhorn High School, Graydon Renfrow had the lead.
 Among the schools Graydon attended was the Renfrow School.

 Rachel decided not to return to school in September of 1926.
 She stayed home to help her ma with all the children.
-Rachel and Graydon were in love and planned a fall wedding but her ma's pregnancy with Dot due in October delayed the wedding.
+Rachel and Graydon were in love and planned a fall wedding, but her ma's pregnancy with Dot due in October delayed the wedding.
 Graydon decided to quit school after completing the tenth grade at Rock Ridge High School, Wilson County in the spring of 1926.
 He traveled to Jacksonville, Fla., and attended Barbour College on Bay Street.

 One school tale Graydon told Rachel happened while he was attending Starlight School House.
 One student put a shotgun shell in the school's wood stove.
-It exploded clearing the whole school room.
+It exploded, clearing the whole school room.
 Charlie Barnes was teaching them.

 Rachel and Graydon married Dec.
 8, 1926.
 They were married in Selma by a Presbyterian Minister, Rev. A. M. Mitchel.
 Graydon drove his Ford Roadster to the Raleigh Hotel where they spent their first night.

-Wedding gifts from her parents included sheets, pillows, a featherbed and a cow.
+Wedding gifts from her parents included sheets, pillows, a featherbed, and a cow.

 Graydon ran a store and farmed for six years.
 He rented the farm and store from a cousin Ora Watson, an old flame of Ralph's.

 Their oldest son Donald Eugene was born Nov.
-8, 1927, He was delivered by a midwife.
+8, 1927.
+He was delivered by a midwife.
 One time Rachel put toddler Donald Eugene to bed.
 She was scared when he didn't wake up during the night like he always did.
 He slept until morning.
 Rachel found a moth ball in his diaper.

-Ralph moved in with Rachel and Graydon in 1929, and worked in their store.
+Ralph moved in with Rachel and Graydon in 1929 and worked in their store.
 Ralph had traded his Ford Roadster for a more expensive Whippet and needed the job to make payments.
 Payments on the Whippet were $40 per month.

-Graydon sold dry goods, food, gas, oil and cut hair in his store.
-He charged 15 cents per hair cut and later in 1929 raised the price to 25 cents.
+Graydon sold dry goods, food, gas, oil, and cut hair in his store.
+He charged 15 cents per haircut and later in 1929 raised the price to 25 cents.

-Rachel and Graydon's second child, Charles Edward was born Oct.
+Rachel and Graydon's second child, Charles Edward, was born Oct.
 18, 1929, delivered by Dr. Hackney.
 He died almost two months later of crib death on Dec.
 16, 1929.

 Rev. Logan Landrum preached Charles' funeral.
 He was buried at the Upper Black Creek Primitive Baptist Church Cemetery where Graydon's parents were buried.
 Among those attending the services were Rachel's sister Mamie and her mother Eva Stancil.

 Rachel had three more children.
 A daughter Gilda Gray born Jan.
-19, 1931, was delivered by Dr. Hackney and Miss Mattie Ward a midwife.
+19, 1931, was delivered by Dr. Hackney and Miss Mattie Ward, a midwife.
 Son James Graydon Jr. born Nov.
 4, 1935, delivered by Dr. Hackney and Miss Mattie Ward.
-After his birth Gilda wanted to see the other baby as she'd dreamed her mother had twins.
+After his birth, Gilda wanted to see the other baby as she'd dreamed her mother had twins.
 James Graydon Jr. was born at home at Hawley Revel Crossroads in Wilson County on Nov.
 4, 1935.
 Son Harold Thomas born Dec.
 28, 1944, was delivered by "C" section at Carolina General Hospital in Wilson.
-He was named Harold for Rachel's brother, Harold Lloyd killed on Oct.
-13, 1944, in the Pacific on board the USS Franklin and Thomas for Rachel's grandpa John Thomas Stancil.
+He was named Harold for Rachel's brother, Harold Lloyd, killed on Oct.
+13, 1944, in the Pacific on board the USS Franklin, and Thomas for Rachel's grandpa John Thomas Stancil.

-About this time Graydon's pa died.
+About this time, Graydon's pa died.
 He purchased his pa's truck and began transporting tobacco for local farmers and expanded that into a transport business.
-At this time Grandma Renfrow had a tenant living with her.
+At this time, Grandma Renfrow had a tenant living with her.

 Gilda had pneumonia once when she was 3 years old.
 Dr. Strickland is credited with saving her.